Anxiety & Depression Tests

 Forced Swim Test

-Animals are placed in a transparent Plexiglas cylinder filled with water during test session.
+Animals are placed in a transparent Plexiglas cylinder filled with water.
 The animal’s behavior is recorded and the duration of immobility as well as struggling and swimming is measured.
-Increased immobility (floating) is interpreted as a behavioral correlate of negative mood, representing a kind of depression in the animal.
+Increased immobility (floating) is interpreted as a behavioral correlate of negative mood, representing depression-like behavior in the animal.

 Marble Burying Test